ferguras/InstaLooter/README.rst

 *Not all treasure's silver and gold, mate.*

-Fork of InstaLooter to collect data from posts
+Fork of InstaLooter to collect (meta)data from posts

 - fixed commentscount in template

 - added is ad, is video, #hashtags, year, month, day

-- throtle for each request
+- more throtle for each request to stay within instragram rate limits

 - added option to export to csv file, including batch mode